kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 To run `kubeadm init` again, you must first [tear down the cluster](#tear-down).

-If you join a node with a different architecture to your cluster, create a separate Deployment or DaemonSet for `kube-proxy` and `kube-dns` on the node.
-This is because the Docker images for these components do not currently support multi-architecture.
+If you join a node with a different architecture to your cluster, make sure that your deployed DaemonSets have container image support for this architecture.

 `kubeadm init` first runs a series of prechecks to ensure that the machine is ready to run Kubernetes.
 These prechecks expose warnings and exit on errors. `kubeadm init`